 How will I be taught?

 You will be taught by experienced language instructors who are all (near) native speakers of the language they teach.
-The target language (Arabic, French, German, Japanese, Mandarin, Portuguese or Spanish) will be used as the primary medium of instruction and interaction, to enable you to practise speaking, listening, reading and writing from the beginning.
+The target language (Arabic, French, German, Mandarin or Spanish) will be used as the primary medium of instruction and interaction, to enable you to practise speaking, listening, reading and writing from the beginning.
 Multimedia materials are regularly used in class and to support teaching.

 How much work will be involved?